 Terrestrial Invertebrate Surveys

-Surveying terrestrial invertebrates can provide valuable information about the communties present, the health of habitats and ecoystsems, and identifying protected or rare species.
+Surveying terrestrial invertebrates can provide valuable information about the communities present, the health of habitats and ecosystems, and identify protected or rare species.

 1